-Don't use any food or drink after the end of the "use by" date on the label, even if it looks and smells fine.
+OLIO is commited to preventing food waste.
+However, it is illegal to give food away after midnight of the use-by date on the label, even if it looks and smells fine.
 This is because using it after this date could put your health at risk.

-- If a food can be frozen, its life can be extended beyond the "use by" date.
+- If a food can be frozen, its life can be extended if it is frozen before the use-by date

 Sharing food after the Best before date: Allowed on OLIO

 Best before dates appear on a wide range of frozen, dried, tinned and other foods.
 Best before dates are about quality, not safety.
 When the date is passed, it doesn't mean that the food will be harmful, but it might begin to lose its flavour and texture.

 - Remember, the "best before" date will only be accurate if the food is stored according to the instructions on the label, such as "store in a cool dry place" or "keep in the fridge once opened".

 - Every year, we throw away 7.2 million tonnes of food and drink in the UK, most of which could have been eaten.
 So think carefully before throwing away food past its Best before date.